sunminpark94/1800_202230_BBY13/README.md

 ## General Info
 This browser based web application to ...

+* Hi, I am Jackson!
+I am excited for this project!
 ## Technologies
 Technologies used for this project:
 * HTML, CSS